Sarah Dessen

-Sarah Dessen (born June 6, 1970) is an American novelist who lives in Chapel Hill, North Carolina.
-Born in Illinois, Dessen graduated from the University of North Carolina-Chapel Hill.
-Her first book, That Summer, was published in 1996.
-She has since published more than a dozen other novels and novellas.
-In 2017, Dessen won the Margaret Edwards Award for some of her work.
-Two of her books were adapted into the 2003 film How to Deal.
+Sarah Dessen (born June 6, 1970) is an American novelist known for her contributions to young adult fiction.
+Her first book, That Summer, was published in 1996, and has since published more than a dozen other novels and novellas.
+In 2017, Dessen won the Margaret Edwards Award for some of her work, and two of her books were adapted into the 2003 film How to Deal.

 Early life, education and personal life

 Dessen was born in Evanston, Illinois, on June 6, 1970, to Alan and Cynthia Dessen, who were both professors at the University of North Carolina, teaching Shakespearean literature and classics.

-As a teenager, Dessen was very shy and quiet.
-She became involved with a 21-year-old when she was 15 but cut all contact with him shortly after.
-In a piece penned for Seventeen, Dessen wrote "for many years afterward, I took total blame for everything that happened between me and T. After all, I was a bad kid.
-I did drugs, I lied to my mom.
-You can't just hang out with a guy and not expect him to get ideas, I told myself.
-You should have known better.
-But maybe he should have.
-When I turned 21, I remember making a point, regularly, to look at teens and ask myself whether I'd want to hang out with them, much less date one.
-The answer was always a flat, immediate no. They were kids.
-I was an adult.
-End of story."
+In her adolescence, Dessen has described herself as shy and introverted.
+In a piece penned for Seventeen, Dessen described a relationship with an older individual during her teenage years and her continual understanding of that experience over time.

 Dessen attended Greensboro College in Greensboro, North Carolina, but dropped out before the end of the first semester.
 Upon moving back home she enrolled at the University of North Carolina-Chapel Hill, to take classes in creative writing, resulting in her graduating with highest honors in 1993.

 Today Dessen lives in Chapel Hill, North Carolina, with her husband Jay and daughter Sasha Clementine.

 Career

-Dessen waitressed at the Flying Burrito restaurant in Chapel Hill and was Lee Smith's assistant while launching her writing career.
-It was Smith who passed one of Dessen's manuscripts to an agent.
+In her early career, Dessen waitressed at the Flying Burrito restaurant in Chapel Hill and was an assistant to Lee Smith.
+Smith later passed one of Dessen's manuscripts to an agent, helping to launch Dessen's career.

 After the 1996 publication of her first book, That Summer, Dessen continued working at the restaurant.
 Following the publication of Dreamland, Dessen taught at the University of North Carolina- Chapel Hill.
 She became a full-time writer before the 2006 release of Just Listen.

 Dessen's Along for the Ride made the New York Times Best Sellers List in 2009.
 After its publication, Dessen was referred to as a "best-seller machine".